impleotv/gomisbcore/Doc/gomisbcoredoc/docs/ST806/stplayer-rvt-user-defined.md

 # Using RvtUserDefinedData plugin

 Each plugin implements its specific functionality.
-For example, if user doesn't have **RvtUserDefinedData** plugin installed, **StPlayer** will show User defined RVT data as a data buffer.
+For example, if a user doesn't have the **RvtUserDefinedData** plugin installed, **StPlayer** will show user-defined RVT data as a data buffer.

 ![Compact form](./RvtWithoutPlugin.png)